Updated November 2023.

-It’s one of the only ad networks that lets you target viewers by their role in an organization, and they have the best data on job titles, company size, industry, and more.
+It’s one of the only ad networks that lets you target viewers by their role in an organization, and they have the best data on job titles, company size, industry and more.
 This makes it much easier to build an audience that represents your potential customers.

 - Sponsored Content.
-These are posts that show up in the newsfeed, just like you’d see with Facebook ads.
+These are posts that show up in the newsfeed, just like you’d see with Facebook Ads.

 - Text Ads.
 Simple display ads that show above and to the right of the news feed.